 As a Transitional Specialist, my work involves travelling to Rikers Island multiple times a week to meet with people living with HIV and AIDS to provide them with transitional services.
 I perform medical assessments and ensure that these individuals are linked to medical care.
 At any given time, my caseload consists of about 30 people.

 The intake process itself involves finding out when individuals were last connected to medical care, what their housing and mental health situations are, and what medications they take.
 Once I gather this information, I connect them to the services they will need upon release.

-One of the biggest challenges my clients face during this time is accepting and dealing with an HIV diagnosis while maintaining a positive attitude towards reentry.
-Using motivational interviewing, I show these clients that no matter how imperfect their choices and lives have been, they are still strong survivors.
+One of the biggest challenges my participants face during this time is accepting and dealing with an HIV diagnosis while maintaining a positive attitude towards reentry.
+Using motivational interviewing, I show these participants that no matter how imperfect their choices and lives have been, they are still strong survivors.

 I usually tell them, “You’re here now.
 What are you going to do now to change it?
 You’ve been through everything you’ve been through but you have a chance to start over today.
 How can I help you?”

-Thus, my criminal justice background and knowledge of the struggles that face the HIV and AIDS population allows me to empathize with clients on a deeper level.
-In turn, because we can identify with each other, clients see my work in a different light and are more inclined to open up to me.
+Thus, my criminal justice background and knowledge of the struggles that face the HIV and AIDS population allows me to empathize with participants on a deeper level.
+In turn, because we can identify with each other, participants see my work in a different light and are more inclined to open up to me.

 In the end, one of the most fulfilling parts of my job comes from seeing that participants have successfully reentered society and have obtained the medical care they need.
 When I see that a participant remains connected to medical care, overcomes substance use, and now has a roof over their head, this clearly shows me that I did my job and made a positive impact on a person’s life.